-The provisional date for the 2019 Tynedale Harriers ‘Jelly Tea’ 10 Mile race will be Sunday the 18th August.
-We hope to open online entries in March 2019.
+The 2019 Tynedale Harriers ‘Jelly Tea’ 10 Mile race will be held on Sunday the 18th August at 10:00.
+Entries are now open!

 2018 Race Report